Security

 - Update firmware & apps from official sources.

-Your safety score
+Your security score

 Common threats

-- Evil-Maid : stealth physical access to your equipment (office/hotel).
+- Evil-Maid : stealthy physical access (office/hotel).

 ⚠️ Red flags

-Essential best practices
+Essential good practices

-- Passphrase : Activate it to compartmentalize (a hidden wallet cannot be guessed).
+- Passphrase : activate it to compartmentalize.

-1) At opening
+1) At the opening

 2) Installation